lukstafi/curious-ocaml/chapter11/lecture11-exercises.md

-Functional ProgrammingŁukasz Stafiniak

-The Expression Problem
+## The Expression Problem -- Exercises

 **Exercise 1:** <span id="ExStringOf"></span>Implement the
 `string_of_` functions or methods, covering all data cases, corresponding to